-We didn’t explore too much as we were hungry, but there were a couple exhibitions by high school students and an upstairs with rotating exhibits.
+We didn’t explore too much as we were hungry (lol real talk), but there were a couple art exhibitions by high school students and an upstairs with rotating exhibits.

+Valencia had quite a bit more street art than we were expecting and a thriving counterculture scene as well.
 The heart of Valencia’s street art district is the neighborhood of El Carmen.
 Although in most cities it seems like street art hubs are located in more peripheral neighborhoods, El Carmen is one of the central neighborhoods with some quite touristy areas.

-Green Valencia: Turia River Park
+9. Meander Through Turia River Park

 Just like Madrid’s river park, known by locals as Madrid Río, Valencia Turia River Park is a reconstructed space built with locals in mind.
 But unlike Madrid’s riverside park, which actually still has a river running through it, Valencia’s river park is located where the river used to be.